buildingSMART/BCF-XML/Test Cases/v3.0/Visualization/Single visible wall/README.md

 1. Import the BCF fie.
 3. Verify the bcf was imported correctly:
-> 1. Check that nothing is selected
+> 1. Check that nothing is selected.
-> 2. Check that only a wall is visible
+> 2. Check that only a wall is visible.
 4. Export the topic you imported.
 5. Verify that no information was lost during the export.